collectiveaccess/ProvidenceDocs/_source/providence/user/Cookbook/cookbook_user_interface.rst

 **Problem**: You want to use the "Summary" screen to view a record, but it seems to be blank.

 **Solution**: You must configure a display that includes all of the metadata you want to see summarized.
-To do this through the UI, navigate to Manage > My Displays.
+To do this through the UI, navigate to **Manage > My Displays**.
 Then, to create a new display, choose the table for which the display is relevant, go to "Display List," and then drag and format the elements you wish to include.
-For tips on formatting, see Bundle Display Templates.
+For tips on formatting, see `Bundle Display Templates <file:///Users/charlotteposever/Documents/ca_manual/providence/user/dataModelling/bundleSpecifiers.html?highlight=bundle+display+template>`_.
 Then, when you are in the Summary screen, you can choose the appropriate Display from the drop-down in the top-right corner.

 Including an ID Number (idno) in a Display
 -----------------------------------

 **Problem**: You want a display to include the field "Object ID," but you're not sure which bundle to use when you're setting the display up in "My Displays."

-**Solution**: Choose the bundle with the code "ca_objects.idno."
-Don't confuse this with ca_objects.object_id, which is the internal ordering that CollectiveAccess uses to number records, and is not the same thing as the Object Identifier that your organization uses.
-Note that If you're creating a display for Lots, use the bundle with the code "ca_objects.idno_stub."
+**Solution**: Choose the bundle with the code **ca_objects.idno.** Don't confuse this with **ca_objects.object_id**, which is the internal ordering that CollectiveAccess uses to number records, and is not the same thing as the Object Identifier that your organization uses.
+Note that If you're creating a display for Lots, use the bundle with the code **ca_objects.idno_stub.**

 Adding WYSIWYG Editor to Text Fields
 ------------------------------------

 **Problem**: You realized that you wanted a certain "description" field to have a rich-text editor after your installation profile was fully installed.

-**Solution**: Go to *Manage > Administration > Metadata Elements* and find the field in question.
+**Solution**: Go to **Manage > Administration > Metadata Elements** and find the field in question.
 As long as it is a text field, there will be a checkbox entitled "use rich text editor."
 Check this and save.

 Keeping Track of an Item's Changes
 ----------------------------------

 **Problem**: You're not finished working on an Object record, but you need to do some other work before you can return to it.

 **Solution**: Add the record to the "My Watched Items" list.
-In the Inspector Window of a record’s user interface, click on a small icon that looks like an eye.
-The record will then be stored in the "My Watched Items" list, which is accessible through Manage > My Watched Items.
+In the `Inspector Window <file:///Users/charlotteposever/Documents/ca_manual/providence/user/administration/colorcodinginspector.html?highlight=inspector+window>`_ of a record’s user interface, click on a small icon that looks like an eye.
+The record will then be stored in the "My Watched Items" list, which is accessible through
+**Manage > My Watched Items**.
 Changes to the record will be tracked here.

 Match a Batch Media Import through a Relationship
 -------------------------------------------------